lbologna/hbp-sp6-guidebook/_sources/online_usecases/brain_area_circuit_in_silico_experiments/hippocampus/configure_run_brainregion_preconf_model_data/configure_run_brainregion_preconf_model_data.rst.txt

    |run_simulation_top|

--  ``Model``: Circuit target to be loaded by the simulator.
+-  ``Population``: Population of cells to be loaded by the simulator.
 -  ``Duration``: Time length of stimulus duration, given in milliseconds(ms)
--  ``Forward Skip``: Time length in milliseconds (ms) of running the simulation without stimulus and without reporting.
-This is to get the neuronal cells past any initial transience
 -  ``View Simulations``: From here you can see all the history of simulations (explained in section **2**)